Mardi Gras in Mobile, Alabama: Flambeaux carriers

 The flambeaux or flame-torch was originally a beacon for parade-goers to better enjoy the spectacle of night festivities.
 In Mobile, night parades were formerly cross-lit by torches topped by signal flares.

 By the end of the 20th century, most burning flares were replaced by generator-powered electric lights on the floats.
 The Order of Myths parade still uses people carrying flambeaux, a.k.a. fuel torches, on Mardi Gras night.

 Commercialization

 There is virtually no commercial advertising during the Mobile parades, as it was prohibited by law in 1935.
 The various floats in a parade have been designed as independent creations, although some mystic societies have entertained the idea of corporate sponsors.
+Societies, however allow companies to enter their vehicles and floats into most parades, and local car dealers often use their vehicles to pull the floats, and sell them at a discount after the vehicles have been used.

+Media Coverage

+Most TV stations in Mobile provide coverage on Fat Tuesday, including WKRG and WALA who set up on the main parade route and cover the parades during the morning and afternoon.
+When WALA was located on Government Street in downtown Mobile, their station was on the parade route and station staff could easily cover a parade by setting up on their rooftop.

+From 2015 to 2023, WJTC UTV44 covered many of the other parades throughout the season starting with the Order of Polka Dots and ending with the Order of Myths on Fat Tuesday.
+Sister station WPMI NBC 15 also covered Fat Tuesday parades from 10am-2pm until 2023.
+They had set up on the balcony that was constructed on the former WALA-TV studios, which is now owned by Hargrove Engineers for their Controls and Automation division.

 Other traditions

 King cake

 A traditional Mardi Gras king cake.

 The first week of January starts the king cake season.
 The traditional king cake was associated with Epiphany, January 6, also known as Twelfth Night, when English and Europeans celebrated Christmas for twelve days up to this night.
 The current version is a coffee cake, and is oblong and braided.
 The cake is iced with a simple icing and covered with purple, green and gold sugar.
 Each cake contains a small hidden baby doll.
 According to custom, whoever finds the doll must either buy the next King Cake or throw the next King Cake party.
 In Mobile, people throw hundreds of King Cake parties every year, and thousands of cakes are made, bought and eaten.